jmuheim/base/README.md

 - Run `rake DEADWEIGHT=true` to make sure no unncecessary CSS selectors exist.

+### Travis CI

+- Project is configured to be continuously integrated using [Travis CI](https://travis-ci.org/jmuheim/transition).

 ## Backlog

 You can find the backlog here: [`BACKLOG.md`](./BACKLOG.md).